ualbertalib/avp_aviary_api_interactions/README.md

 Where:

-* 'c': collection resources (no pagination so max 100 returned -- as of 2023-05-27 no documentation on pagination nor obvious mechanism in API response header or content )
+* 'c': collection resources (no pagination so max 100 returned -- as of 2023-05-27 no documentation on pagination nor obvious mechanism in API response header or content)
 * 'r': resource (single)
 * 'm': media

 ### Reports

+**Note:** for the reports using the CSV export file to gain a list of IDs, some fields are required (fields can be disabled via the UI and thus prevented from being added to the CSV export).
+The CSV export is required due to the aforementioned lack of pagination (as of May 2023)

 #### Resource metadata report (including the `updated_at` field)